haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 The required scripts can be found in the `/scripts` folder of the docker container.
 To perform garbage collection, simply run `docker exec seafile /scripts/gc.sh`.
 For the community edition, this process will stop the seafile server, but it is a relatively quick process and the seafile server will start automatically once the process has finished.
 The Professional supports an online garbage collection.

-## Troubleshooting
+## FAQ

-You can run docker commands like "docker exec" to find errors.
+**You can run docker commands like "docker exec" to find errors.**

 ```sh
 docker exec -it seafile /bin/bash
 ```

+**LetsEncrypt SSL certificate is about to expire.**

+If the certificate is not renewed automatically, you can execute the command /scripts/ssl.sh to manually renew the certificate.